go-iiif/go-iiif/README.md

 This began as a fork of [@greut's iiif](https://github.com/greut/iiif) package that moves all of the processing logic for the [IIIF Image API](http://iiif.io/api/image/) in to discrete Go packages and defines source, derivative and graphics details in a [JSON config file](README.md#config-files).
 There is an additional caching layer for both source images and derivatives.

-I did this to better understand the architecture behind (and to address my own concerns about) version 2 of the [IIIF Image API](http://iiif.io/api/image/2.1/index.html).
+I did this to better understand the architecture behind (and to address my own concerns about) the [IIIF Image API](http://iiif.io/api/image/2.1/index.html).

 For the time being this package will probably not support the other IIIF Metadata or Publication APIs.
-Honestly, as of this writing it may still be lacking some parts of Image API but it's a start and it does all the basics.

 _And by "forked" I mean that [@greut](https://github.com/greut) and I decided that [it was best](https://github.com/greut/iiif/pull/2) for this code and his code to wave at each other across the divide but not necessarily to hold hands._

 ## Important

-Version 2 and higher of the `go-iiif` package introduces two backwards incompatible changes.
+Version 2 and higher of the `go-iiif` package introduces two backwards incompatible changes from previous versions.
 They are:

 1. The removal of the `libvips` and `bimg` package for default image processing and the introduction of "drivers" for defining image processing functionality.
 2. The use of the [Go Cloud](https://gocloud.dev/) `Bucket` and `Blob` interfaces for reading and writing files.